 The MRO is calculated with the fresh water tank empty.
 It is not recommended that you travel with water in the fresh water tank but if you chose to do so then our available payload will reduce accordingly

-User Payload is the difference between the MPTLM and the MRO and is the maximum additional weight that can be added to the vehicle through the loading of personal possessions and fitment of optional extras
+User Payload is the difference between the MTPLM and the MRO and is the maximum additional weight that can be added to the vehicle through the loading of personal possessions and fitment of optional extras

 All data is calculated using metric weights and measurements.
 The imperial figures quoted are conversions thereof.